One month ago I turned 30. And it was weird. It’s the first decade nobody really welcomes. Just think about it.

 When you turn 10, it’s a big deal.
 Double digits baby!
 You’re big enough to know how to trick your parents, but not old enough for any real punishment.

 Then you turn 20.
 Still a big deal.
 Now you feel like an adult (even though some of you have to wait one more year to buy alcohol).
 You start dreaming about independence, fame, and all the other cool things that will surely come in the next few years.

 But when you turn 30 it’s different.
 You’re kind of in between.
 Old enough to know where you stand and what you can achieve, with enough time left to make it real.
 You still allow yourself to dream, you just filter a lot more.

 At thirty a man steps out if the darkness and wasteland of preparation into active life; it is the time to show oneself, the time of fulfillment – Thomas Mann

 I think 30 is a cozy spot.
-That’s why I want to share with you 30 of the most important lessons I’ve learned in my 30 years.
+That’s why I want to share with you 30 of the most important lessons I’ve learned during the first 30 years of my life.

 - Be nice to people.
 It’s cheaper, healthier, and more effective.

 - Your complete and undivided attention is one of the greatest gifts you can give.
 And it’s free, so give it more often.

 - You can become anything, but not everything.
 So make a choice.